About EPS – Expanded Polystyrene Foam:

 LoBoy & Magna Manufacturing – The “Green” EPS Foam Manufacturer

 As an EPS Foam Manufacturer who cares about the environment, LoBoy & Magna Manufacturing is a “Green Company” maintaining a 100% EPS Foam Recycling Program on-site.
-LoBoy EPS Foam Coolers, LoBoy Cold Chain EPS Foam Shippers & Shipping Containers, and our other EPS Foam Products are 100% Environmentally Friendly – For People Who Care About The Environment!
+LoBoy EPS Foam Coolers and EPS Foam Shipper Box Kits as well as our other EPS Foam Products are 100% Environmentally Friendly – For People Who Care About The Environment!

 Expanded Polystyrene is easily recyclable for re-use (using the modern machinery at our facility) because of its very light weight.
 However, it is not all that easy to collect in it’s original form because of the volume it can take up.
 So, we use a special process to render the larger EPS Foam material into a much denser, compact material that is ready to put to practical purposes.
 Once we break it up and change its size and density, it becomes a high-value commodity, and that means jobs in the community.